efemberg11/GeoModel_rmakhman/documentation/docs/dev/index.md

 echo 'export PATH="/usr/local/opt/qt/bin:$PATH"' >> ~/.zshrc
 ```

+!!! note

+    After having installed `qt` with brew, and having run the `echo` command stated above, you should either open a new shell or run `source ~/.zshrc` in order to get the `qt` in the `PATH`.

 !!! warning

     Before building the GeoModel libraries from source, please check if you have old versions of them installed on your system and remove them.